 - Voronet Monastery is also known as "The Sistine Chapel” of the East

-- Prince Charles of Wales has one of its favorites holiday’s estates in a Transylvanian Village Viscri which harbors a medieval fortress
+- King Charles has one of its favorites holiday’s estates in a Transylvanian Village Viscri which harbors a medieval fortress

 - Romania inspired famous novels like “The Castle in Carpathians” by Jules Verne and especially vampire Dracula is always a juicy subject - novel “Dracula” by Bram Stoker and movie “Dracula” by Francis Ford Coppola

 - The movies "Cold Mountain" and "Bruno" were filmed in Romanian villages

 - Insulin was discovered by a Romanian psychologist